vantablack-suit/sybil-report/README.md

 12. In total, the following filters were applied:
 	- 'transactions' > 0 - removes wallets that haven't interacted with LayerZero
 	- 'blacklist' = 'none' - removes wallets that have been marked as Sybils by LayerZero
-	- 'actions' = 'safeMint', 'mint', 'swap', 'swapCompact', ‘onChainSwaps', ‘0’ (optional), ‘blank’ (optional) - filters out ‘iRelay’, ‘multicall’, ‘airdrop’, etc.
+	- 'actions' = 'safeMint', 'mint', 'swap', 'swapCompact', ‘onChainSwaps', ‘0’ (optional), ‘blank’ (optional) - filters out ‘relay’, ‘multicall’, ‘airdrop’, etc.
 13. Identified:
 	- 45,404 Sybil wallets from CZBag
 	- 9,383 Sybil wallets from RealAskaer